 - When using tar to combine multiple files, use the -h option to ensure that tar archives the file that the symbolic link points to, rather than archiving the symbolic link.

 - Veracode does not support the RAR archive format.

 When you upload your application files, Veracode uses specific rules for retaining user-provided and system-generated data.

 There are specific compilation guidelines for a successful static scan.
 Depending on your language and platform, the settings Veracode specifies ensure that the Veracode Platform can successfully scan your application and provide results you can act upon.

 If you want source file and line number information for flaws, you must upload the debug symbols for the application (either PDB files for Windows binaries, or applications built including debug symbols according to the instructions in this document).
 Note that you must upload debug symbols for C/C++ and iOS applications.

-- Only upload files containing UTF-8 character names.
+- Only upload files with names consisting of printable, UTF-8 characters.

 - Only upload applications built using UTF-8 encoding.

 - Do not upload installer packages, such as Linux RPM or Windows InstallShield.